Restaurant in New York City, United States

 The Special Occasion Case

 Boqueria is a workable choice for a celebration if the format fits.
-Tapas dining rewards groups that want to share, explore the menu, and keep the table active.
+Tapas dining rewards groups that want to share, explore the menu, keep the table active.
 It's less suited to a formal anniversary dinner where you want dedicated attention and a quiet room.
 Think of it as a strong option for a birthday dinner with four to six people who enjoy the shared-plates format, or a pre-show meal where efficiency and quality both matter.
 It's not a venue that competes with white-tablecloth destinations on ceremony, but that's not its purpose.
 The OAD recognition gives you confidence that the kitchen is operating at a credible level for the price tier, even if that price tier isn't publicly listed.

 Practical Details